Firing Technique information (Examples at bottom of page)

 ||||||

-Sagger, Pit, smoking and other alternative and primitive techniques.
+Sagger, Pit, smoking and other alternative raku techniques.
 These techniques often confused with Raku firing usually have no glaze applied but rely on surface treatment and the fire to give them color and texture.
 SAGGER FIRED, PIT FIRED, HORSE HAIR AND NAKED RAKU VESSELS have no glaze on the surface of the piece.
 These pieces are created either on the wheel or in traditional ways, i.e. hand building: coils or pinching.
 As in ancient times, some of this work is painstakingly burnished by hand with a smooth stone or piece of metal.
 The process is one of intense labor.
 For burnished (polished work) when close to the dry state the piece is polished with a smooth stone, or piece of metal.
 This is done several times being careful not to damage or finger print the surface.
-When the piece is completely dry, It is completed using one of more of the following techniques: click HERE for printable PDF Document on sagger firing
+When the piece is completely dry, It is completed using one of more of the following techniques: click HERE for printable PDF Document on sagger firing P.S.
+Because of the violent firing process involved with these vessels, they are porous and must not hold water.
+Occasionally small white marks might appear on the surface.
+They are small amounts of impurities in the white clay.
+If they are close to the surface they might “pop”.
+Merely rub the spot and use a black marker the touch it up.

 The information below referees to the origins of the word Raku and its traditional Japanese associations.